How should you think about AI as an IT leader in 2025

 What might IT look like in a few years?

-Most likely, entry-level IT support will be replaced entirely by automation and AI chatbots for internal troubleshooting (about 70% of IT leaders have already started using Gen AI for chatbots and AI helpdesks).
-Employees might even be able to troubleshoot basic operations themselves such as onboarding, remote actions, etc. Organizations have reportedly already implemented helpdesk AI chatbots for internal IT support that can pull previous answers, respond to user queries directly, resolve tickets without manual intervention, and handle system alerts.
-What’s more, T1 support functions might be completely automated, resulting in cost savings for IT leaders.
-Although controversial, this might arguably be a realistic scenario that aligns closely with IT transformation initiatives and even business objectives.
+Most likely, entry-level IT support will be replaced entirely by automation and ai in IT chatbots for internal troubleshooting.
+About 70% of IT leaders have already started using Gen AI for chatbots and ai for IT helpdesks.
+Employees might soon be able to troubleshoot basic operations themselves, such as onboarding and remote actions, thanks to ai in IT industry solutions.
+Many organizations have already implemented helpdesk ai in tech chatbots for internal IT support that can pull previous answers, respond to user queries directly, resolve tickets automatically, and handle system alerts.
+T1 support functions might be fully automated, leading to significant cost savings for IT leaders.
+Although controversial, this could be a realistic scenario that aligns closely with ai in IT transformation initiatives and business goals.

-Positions like cybersecurity professionals, solution architects, and implementation analysts will continue to be in demand but might also witness a lot of outsourcing or even staff augmentation.
-We’ll see more AI bots reporting to cybersecurity experts while IT leaders realize how expensive it is to maintain full-time SOCs.
-Unfortunately, flourishing AI might even affect high-paying jobs, creating a domino effect that makes the vendor market more competitive i.e. more outsourcing, more innovative vendors, competitive pricing, etc.
+Positions like cybersecurity professionals, solution architects, and implementation analysts will still be in demand but may also see more outsourcing or staff augmentation as ai in IT grows.
+We'll see more AI bots reporting to cybersecurity experts, while IT leaders recognize the costs of maintaining full-time SOCs.
+The rise of ai in IT may even impact high-paying jobs, creating a domino effect that increases competition in the vendor market—more outsourcing, more innovative vendors, and more competitive pricing.

 Brace yourself; pace yourself

-Things have never been this unprecedented.
-Everyone seems to be more intrigued than excited about what’s next.
-AI chatbots have become synonymous with support while they were almost unheard of less than a couple of years ago.
-It’s remarkable, to say the least, how adapting we’ve been to these changes – some have been more critical about this than others, while some simply want to adapt quickly from fear of being left behind.
-You don’t want to be moving too fast or too slow, but you need to figure out your pace with time.
+Things have never been this unprecedented for ai in IT and ai in tech.
+Everyone seems more intrigued than excited about what’s next.
+AI chatbots have quickly become synonymous with support, even though they were almost unheard of in the ai in IT industry just a couple of years ago.
+It’s remarkable how quickly we’ve adapted—some are more critical of these changes, while others want to move fast out of fear of being left behind.
+You don’t want to move too fast or too slow, but you need to find your own pace as ai in IT evolves.

-Success ultimately depends on the people responsible — you, your team, and your ability to communicate critical factors to other decision-makers.
-Break down data silos, improve transparency, and empower your team to voice concerns.
-The way you define your IT budget directly impacts your ability to support transformation initiatives.
-A healthy approach involves transparent discussions and thoughtful budget allocation.
-As far as budgeting is concerned, we have a detailed template to assist you with a solid structure.
+Success with ai for IT depends on people—you, your team, and your ability to communicate critical factors to other decision-makers.
+Break down data silos, improve transparency, and empower your team to voice concerns, especially as ai in IT becomes more central.
+The way you define your IT budget directly impacts your ability to support ai in IT transformation initiatives.
+But even before that, you need to look at practical use cases inspired from how other IT leaders in the tech space have implemented AI.

 IT leaders are torn between AI being a revolution and AI being an exaggerated new toy for companies to play with.
 There is, however, a leaning towards AI being more than just a bubble waiting to pop and the whole work forgetting about it.
 Some things will irrevocably change because of it and resisting will only make it worse.
 More than anything, it demands a mindset change over a perspective change.
 Thinking of AI as an augmentation tool is easier than thinking of it as a replacement tool.
 Yes, AI isn’t solving the big problems right now, but it might eventually will.
 As an IT leader, you need to upskill and prepare your team for gradual changes.
 AI is not worth going head over heels crazy for but it’s not something you should ignore either.
 Its ubiquitousness definitely calls for having an open mind at least.